Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 **Octuple Beat Stories:**
 Based on 8 beat story.

+**Smashing Ultimate**
+Get ready to fight, right in the groove!
+Based on the damage indicator in Super Smash Bros.
+Ultimate.

 **Stella:**
 Perfect for reaching the ToP!!!!!!!!!!!!!.
 Based on THE iDOLM@STER Stella Stage.
 Includes normal (IM@S Stella Stage) and regulation (DDR/ITG) text variants.